1965

 The above photos show four different cars, all of a strange configuration.

 What makes these cars unusual?
 If you look closely, you might notice that they are NOT North American models, despite the USA headlights.
-It is our speculation that full North American models were not available in time to support the factory’s desired rollout of the SM to the American press and so they hastily equipped several Euro models with USA headlights and sent them over to the USA for the media.
-The different color headlight buckets on the second Motor Trend car tends to support this theory.
+It is our speculation that full North American models were not available in time to support the factory’s desired rollout of the SM to the American press and so they hastily equipped several Euro models with USA headlights for the media.

 See if you can spot any other clues, but here is what we see….